jimdeane/OpenCCM-wiki/Open-Source-Customer-Communication-Management-System-Project/Narrative/System-Scope.md

 ## System Overview

-The scope of the system is based on this:
+The scope of the system is based on this very high level outline showing some of the communications that would be required by a Life Assurance broker

 <div style="background-color: lightgrey;">